JazzMaster/LazGFX/README.md

 # Laz GFX-

-Copywright (c) 2018-2019 Richard Jasmin et al<br>
 A UNIVERSAL replacement of the "Borland Graphics Interface" (BGI) For Lazarus/FPC/GNU?
-Pascal
+Pascal<br>
+Copywright (c) 2018-2019 Richard Jasmin et al

 Ports are available HERE (or soon will be) for GAMBAS/Basic/VB(3/.NET)/Python/Fortran/Ada